 At Lodge Lane, we believe that our responsibility is to promote children's social and emotional development as well as their academic achievement, and we believe that there are strong links between the two.
 We want children to become happy and confident individuals with ambition and the ability to fulfil their potential.
-We achieve this through the combined use of the Emotion Coaching and the Responsive Classroom approaches.
+We achieve this through the use of relational approaches such as Emotion Coaching.
 Emotion Coaching is based on the principle that nurturing and emotionally supportive relationships provide optimal contexts for the promotion of children's outcomes and resilience.
-Responsive Classroom is centred on the development of a classroom and whole-school community.
+The values of our school are centred on the development of a classroom and whole-school community.
 This approach focuses on developing the social and emotional skills of co-operation, assertiveness, responsibility, empathy and self-control, and the academic competencies of academic mindset, perseverance, learning strategies and academic behaviours.
 Our inquiry-based curriculum enables us to embed all of the above, as well as developing many other qualities in the children e.g. resilience, independence, confidence, motivation, tolerance and curiosity.